goulvenclech/astropi/docs/src/content/learn/2-archetypes/1-content-blog.md

 Welcome to my blog, this is my first post!
 ```

-Run `npm run dev` and go to `http://localhost:4321/blog/my-first-blog-post` to see your blog post.

 If you want to hide your blog post in production, add a `status: "draft"` field in the frontmatter.
 In development mode, you will still be able to access your draft through the URL, but it won't be displayed in the UI.